RunningAroundIC/ESP32_LED_WebThing/README.md

-#ESP32 project, WebThings
+# ESP32 project, WebThings
-Test project for
+Test project for a neopixel "lamp" WebThing